andy059120/system-programming/README.md

 # compiler-scanner

-## a scanner practice, the input file is scanner.c itself
+## a scanner practice, the input file is scanner.c itself.